Methodology of Algorithm Engineering: Epistemology of Algorithm Engineering

 \subsection{Popper's Three Worlds}

 The body of knowledge of algorithm engineering relates to different spheres that \citet{popper1979three} describes in his epistemological model of three worlds.
 In essence, he distinguishes World~1 of physical entities, World~2 of subjective mental states, and World 3 of objective knowledge.
 World~1, often referred to as the real world, is assumed to exist independently from an observer and to behave in a regular way.
-The goal of science is to formulate objective empirical knowledge in World~3 about World~1.
-Such scientific knowledge is formulated by humans and each of their individual mental states defines World~2 that mediates between the other two worlds.
+The goal of science is to formulate objective, empirical knowledge in World~3 that refers to World~1.
+Such scientific knowledge is created by humans, whose individual mental states define World~2, mediating between the other two worlds.

 Figure~\ref{fig:epistemology} extends our ontological perspective on algorithm engineering and shows how it relates to Popper's three worlds.
 Our discussion builds on arguments by \citet{naur1985programming} and \citet{staples2014-ontology}.
 First, both real-world problems and algorithm implementations are entities that exist in the physical world independently from an observer; they belong to World~1.
 Second, the three actions abstract, design, and implement build on human cognition and mental models.
 For this reason, they reside in World~2.
 Third, the algorithmic tasks, algorithm design, and the body of knowledge are part of World~3 as these are meant to be objectively described.
-As for the body of knowledge, we distinguish between knowledge relating to tasks and knowledge relating to designs.
+Regarding the body of knowledge, we distinguish between knowledge related to tasks and knowledge related to designs.
 For both types we further differentiate between \textit{knowledge of} and \textit{knowledge about}.
 In the context of tasks, \textit{knowledge of} relates to \textit{what is} a specific task, while \textit{knowledge about} relates to \textit{what are properties} we know about these tasks.
 In a similar way, knowledge of design relates to \textit{what is} a specific algorithm design, while \textit{knowledge about} relates to \textit{what are properties} we know about this algorithm design.